OpenLocalization/openloctest_full/articles/cdn/cdn-overview-new.md

 	ms.date="05/26/2015"
 	ms.author="mazha"/>

-#Overview of the Azure Content Delivery Network (CDN)
+#Test Overview of the Azure Content Delivery Network (CDN)

 The Azure Content Delivery Network (CDN) caches Azure blobs and static content used by cloud services at strategically placed locations to provide maximum bandwidth for delivering content to users.